PharosProtocol/core-v0/src/README.md

 - What is the cost of putting non-reentrant on all external calls?
 This is what I have done to guard against reentrancy, but it is not clear what modern costs are using OZ in sol 0.8+ with refunding mechanisms in place.

-## Temporary Security Limitations
-In order to ensure a more secure launch, Pharos will limit some early functionality.
-This provides us more time to test, audit, and improve some of the elements that are most novel.

-### v0 (testnet & L2)
-- Loan size limits
-- Permissionless use of 3rd party modules will be disabled.
-- Direct interaction with Position protocol wrappers will not be implemented.